Security proofs for practical QKD: variations, techniques, gaps, and limitations: Concepts in security proofs

 \subsection{Leftover Hashing Lemma}

 A critical result for proving secrecy in a QKD security proof is the \term{Leftover Hashing Lemma}~\cite{renner_security_2005,tomamichel_largely_2017,dupuis_privacy_2023} --- while there are many variants, we focus on the one in~\cite[Proposition~9]{tomamichel_largely_2017} for the purposes of this discussion, as it is most compatible with the definitions we introduced in \cref{sec:defs}.
-We can summarize the lemma as follows: for any state $\rho_{CQ}$ with classical $C$, if we apply a universal$_2$ hash to $C$ such that the output is a bitstring $K$ of length $\lkey$, and denote the resulting state as $\rho_{KQH}$ where $H$ is a register storing the choice of hash function, then\footnote{In Ref.~\cite{tomamichel_largely_2017} (Proposition~9), a slightly generalized version of this lemma was presented for subnormalized states.
-There also exist versions of this lemma based on $\delta$-AU$_2$ hashing rather than universal$_2$ hashing.}
+We can summarize the lemma as follows: for any state $\rho_{CQ}$ with classical $C$, if we apply an ideal universal$_2$ hash to $C$ such that the output is a bitstring $K$ of length $\lkey$, and denote the resulting state as $\rho_{KQH}$ where $H$ is a register storing the choice of hash function, then\footnote{In Ref.~\cite{tomamichel_largely_2017} (Proposition~9), a slightly generalized version of this lemma was presented for subnormalized states. }

 where $ \omega^\lkey_{K} \defvar \sum_{k \in \{0,1\}^{\lkey}} \frac{1}{2^{\lkey}} \ketbra{k}{k}_{K} $ denotes a uniformly random key of length $\lkey$ on register $K$.
 In other words, as long as $\lkey$ is somewhat shorter than the smooth min-entropy $\Hmin^{\esmooth}(C|Q)_\rho$, then the resulting state on ${KQH}$ is close in trace distance to one where $K$ is uniform and independent of $QH$.
-Critically, the register $H$ is included in the ``side-information'' in this statement, so in the context of QKD protocols it means the choice of hash function can be publicly announced.\footnote{Including $H$ in the ``side-information'' registers also means that the left-hand-side of \cref{eq:LHL_Hmin} is equal to the average of the trace-distance values conditioned on each choice of the hash function; some works have stated the Leftover Hashing Lemma in terms of that expression instead.} We also highlight that more recently, a variant of the Leftover Hashing Lemma was developed based instead on the {\Renyi} entropy, which often yields better finite-size performance, though the qualitative implications are similar.
+Critically, the register $H$ is included in the ``side-information'' in this statement, so in the context of QKD protocols it means the choice of hash function can be publicly announced.\footnote{Including $H$ in the ``side-information'' registers also means that the left-hand-side of \cref{eq:LHL_Hmin} is equal to the average of the trace distance values conditioned on each choice of the hash function; some works have stated the Leftover Hashing Lemma in terms of that expression instead.} We also highlight that more recently, a variant of the Leftover Hashing Lemma was developed based instead on the {\Renyi} entropy, which often yields better finite-size performance, though the qualitative implications are similar.